bswierzewski/shared/src/Tools/Shared.EnvFileGenerator/README.md

-# Shared.Tools
+# Shared CLI - Environment Configuration Tools

-A CLI utility toolkit for Shared projects with tools for configuration management, environment setup, and development productivity.
+A CLI utility for managing environment variables and `.env` files in Shared projects.
+Automatically generate, list, and update `.env` files from `IOptions` implementations.

 ## Features

-- **Environment Configuration Generation**: Automatically generate `.env` files from `IOptions` implementations
+- **Generate .env Files**: Automatically generate `.env` files from `IOptions` implementations
+- **List Configuration Sections**: Display all available configuration sections with their properties
+- **Update Existing .env**: Merge new configuration with existing .env files while preserving values
 - **Cross-Platform**: Works on Windows, Linux, and macOS
 - **Easy Installation**: Install as a global .NET tool